n0way02/snd-fate-farming/README.md

 ## Usage

-1. **Navigate to any Dawntrail zone** (required for multi-zone)
+1. **Navigate to any supported expansion zone** (ARR, HW, SB, ShB, EW, or DT)
 2. **Start the script** in Something Need Doing
 3. **Enable Multi-Zone** in settings if desired
 4. The script will automatically:
+   - Detect your current expansion
    - Find and complete FATEs in current zone
-   - Switch to next zone when no FATEs available
+   - Switch to next zone within the same expansion when no FATEs available
    - Handle all maintenance tasks (repair, retainers, etc.)
-   - Continue cycling through all Dawntrail zones
+   - Continue cycling through all zones in that expansion

 ## Important Notes

-⚠️ **Multi-Zone Support**: The multi-zone feature **only works in Dawntrail zones**.
-The script will function normally in other zones but won't automatically switch zones.
+⚠️ **Multi-Zone Support**: The multi-zone feature works with **ALL major expansions**.
+The script automatically detects which expansion you're in and cycles through zones within that expansion only.

 ⚠️ **Plugin Dependencies**: Ensure all required plugins are installed and updated for optimal performance.